xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 2. Enter the required credentials for **Authentication**.
 Your credentials are encrypted by default for security.

     - **Server URL**: `https://dev.azure.com/{yourorganization}`
-    - **Personal Access Token**: your Personal Access Token.
-[Learn more](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page)
+    - **Personal Access Token**: your [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).
+(Learn about the **Permission** [here](https://docs.microsoft.com/en-us/azure/devops/organizations/security/about-permissions?view=azure-devops&tabs=preview-page#permissions).)

-3. Click **Connect** to verify whether ADO is connected successfully.
+3. Click **Connect** to verify whether Azure DevOps is connected successfully.

 ### Configure the Integration

-After successfully authenticating with ADO, all relevant ADO Projects will be retrieved and displayed in the drop-down list of **Project**.
+After successfully authenticating with ADO, you can select an ADO project among those you have access to in the drop-down list of **Project**.

 To configure the integration, do as follows: